Denton Divorce Attorneys

 Going through a divorce is one of the most challenging matters a person can face.
 You may be concerned with your ability to move forward with your life, keep your property, or see your children.
-The family law attorneys of Coffey & Peace have more than 60 years of experience helping people like you address these types of concerns.
+The family law and divorce attorneys of Coffey & Yates have more than 75 years of experience helping people like you address these types of concerns.
 We will work tirelessly to help you have a life after your divorce.

-According to Texas law, an individual can file for divorce after residing in the state for six months and the county in which it is filed for 90 days.
-Similar to other civil lawsuits, the spouse pursuing divorce must first file the petition and a completed report for the district clerk and then serve the papers to the other person.
+An individual can file for divorce after residing in the state for six months and the county in which it is filed for 90 days.
+Similar to other civil lawsuits, the spouse pursuing divorce must first file the petition with the district clerk and then serve the papers to the other person.

 Divorce Law Options in Denton